...

 The Final Minutes of Avianca Flight 052

 Avianca 052 also circles for nearly 90 minutes off the U.S. East Coast.
-When the remaining fuel on the Boeing 707—an older, fuel-guzzling aircraft—no longer allows for any further delays, the crew requests priority for landing clearance:
+When the remaining fuel on the Boeing 707—an older, fuel-guzzling aircraft—no longer allows for any further delays, the crew requests priority in receiving landing clearance:

 “Avianca 052 requests priority.
 We are running out of fuel.”

-But this radio message does not make the seriousness of the situation clear.
+But this radio message fails to convey the gravity of the situation.
 The air traffic controllers, who are already overworked, do not know whether the fuel will last for 5 minutes or 50 minutes.
 They do not ask for clarification, and the crew fails to draw attention to the emergency again in unambiguous terms.

 This lack of communication proves to be a fatal mistake.
 By the time Avianca 052 finally receives clearance to land, there are only a few hundred liters of jet fuel left in the tank, and those are completely used up by the time the plane has to go around.
 During a desperate attempt to make another approach, the engines fail due to a lack of fuel, and the Boeing 707 crashes in the New York suburb of Long Island, just a few kilometers from the runway that could have saved them.
 73 people on board die.